Near Eastern Languages and Civilizations

 The beginning two-semester course sequence, HEBR 110 and HEBR 120, carries three course credits for the year and is followed by HEBR 130, HEBR 140 (Intermediate) and an advanced course such as HEBR 160.
 Students considering the NELC major with a focus on Hebrew or any major with a Hebrew language component should consult with the coordinator of the Hebrew program (email@example.com) or the DUS at the beginning of the fall semester.
 Students with prior knowledge of modern or biblical Hebrew may be eligible for placement in advanced courses.

 Other Near Eastern Languages

-Beginning courses in Akkadian, Egyptian, Ottoman Turkish, Persian, and Turkish are open to first-year students.
-Please contact the DUS with any questions or concerns.
+Beginning courses in Babylonian (Akkadian), Egyptian, Ottoman Turkish, Persian, and Turkish are open to first-year students.
+All beginning two-semester language sequences begin in the fall semester.
+Please contact the DUS with any questions.

 Certificate of Advanced Language Study

-The Department of Near Eastern Languages and Civilizations offers a Certificate of Advanced Language Study in Arabic, Hebrew, and Turkish.
-A certificate adviser, typically the director of undergraduate studies (DUS), advises students on the certification process and certifies to the University Registrar's Office that students have completed the stated requirements before the end of eight terms of study.
+The Department of Near Eastern Languages and Civilizations offers a Certificate of Advanced Language Study in Ancient Egyptian, Arabic, Hebrew, and Turkish.
+A certificate adviser, typically the DUS, advises students on the certification process and certifies to the University Registrar's Office that students have completed the stated requirements before the end of eight terms of study.
 The Certificate of Advanced Language Study, once certified, is listed on the student's transcript.